MarkAdvincula/rubyjekyll-just-the-docs-uptime/index.md

 - uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages

 Other than that, you're free to customize sites that you create with this template, however you like.
-You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.
+You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins. s
 [Browse our documentation][Just the Docs] to learn more about how to use this theme.

-To get started with creating a site, just click "[use this template]"!
+To get started with creating a site, just c23 "[use this template]"!
+And this is from outside the_site folder

 ----